 Understitch: A straight stitch is joining the seam allowance of a seam to the same seam’s lining or facing, just inside the original stitching.

-Selvage -Edge on either side of a woven or flat-knitted fabric so finished as to prevent fraying.
+Selvage -Edge on either side of the woven or flat-knitted fabric so finished as to prevent fraying.
 Different from the body of the material, often in a small tape effect.

 Grain or Grainline (Warp) – Threads that run the length of the fabric.
 Little to no stretch in woven, less stretch in a two way knit.
 The grainline is also parallel to the selvage edge.